Special Needs Provision

 Messy play sessions happen weekly in school.
 Pupils explore a variety of different media and are free to make a mess!
 These sessions are particularly beneficial to pupils who are tactile defensive as they are encouraged to explore different textures in a way in which they feel comfortable.
 These sessions also promote communication and learning through play.

 We have a fully equipped life skills flat.
 Pupils have learning opportunities outside the classroom where every pupil can learn about independent living skills.

 Gifted and Talented

-We believe that children who are gifted and talented should be continuously and suitably challenged.
-Their learning is extended both within and outside the classroom.
-They are able to work with other schools on a number of G&T projects, such as: art residentials; sporting events; puzzle days and history and science workshops.
+We believe that children who are gifted and talented should be continuously and suitably challenged with learning that is extended both within and outside the classroom.
+They are able to work with other schools on a number of G&T projects, such as art residentials, sporting events, puzzle days, History and Science workshops.

 English as an Additional Language (EAL)

 Every year many pupils come to North Beckton Primary School from different countries and with diverse experiences and backgrounds.
 We aim to provide a secure and welcoming environment for each one of them as well as to have an effective provision to meet their educational needs.

 Pupils are encouraged to use and share their knowledge of other languages so they can maintain and develop a sense of cultural identity.
 As a school we are proud to celebrate throughout the year our rich linguistic diversity - 47 different languages! – and our multicultural heritage.
 Activities such as Black History Month, Refugee Week, a Carnival and a multicultural event provide great opportunities for the pupils to share and enjoy different experiences across our school.